Adsata/golden-dataset/README.md

 ### Empirical data
 In the beginning of the session, each participant is asked for some data, divided in three sections: *personal*, *information for face recognition* and *information about the enviornment*.

-Note: The study can be done, leaving some or all meta data questions empty.
+Note: The study can be done, leaving some or all empirical data questions empty.

 #### Personal